attack68/rateslib/docs/source/z_quantlib.rst

       ql.Actual360(),                               # Daycount
    ibor_index) for term, rate in data.items()]

-Finally, the curve is built using ql.PiecewiseLogLinearDiscount:
+Finally, the curve is built using `ql.PiecewiseLogLinearDiscount`:

 .. code-block:: python